vikasgokavi/S3-Object-Storage-and-Governance/README.md

 /home/ssm-user/reports​

  Enter the following command to list all objects in your reportbucket.
-Replace NUMBER with the number you used to create your bucket.​
+Replace NUMBER with the number we used to create our bucket.​

 aws s3 ls s3://reportbucket(NUMBER)​